- 59 Bachelors

 Office of Student Engagement (OSE) supports an inclusive student life environment by offering social and co-curricular opportunities that foster student involvement and build affinity to California State University, San Bernardino.

 OSE is here to support our students who want to expand their educational experience and leadership skills.
 OSE advises over 150 unique student clubs and organizations.
 Students can also stop by the office to inquire about the 23 Greek Life chapters active at CSUSB.
 OSE also houses the National Student Exchange program, which allows students to experience up to one year at another university within the US and Canada.

 Living on campus is one of the easiest ways to become involved at CSUSB.
 The Villages offers on-campus housing for students in three residential environments: Serrano Village, Arrowhead Village and University Village.
 Living on campus is a significant part of the CSUSB experience for approximately 1,500 students.

 California State University, San Bernardino is located on 430 acres at the foothills of the San Bernardino Mountains.
-We are a medium-sized university featuring a contemporary setting, small classes, modern and well-equipped labs and facilities, strong support services and close faculty contact.
+We are a medium-sized university featuring, small classes, modern and well-equipped labs and facilities, strong student support services and opportunities for close faculty contact.

 Great university and amazing professors!

 My experience with CSUSB as an undergrad was more fulfilling than I had even anticipated.
 With the wide range of on campus clubs, extracurricular events, and phenomenal faculty, I always found my needs met.
 The campus is beautiful and I thoroughly enjoyed studying with the Chemistry Club, Biology tutors, and frequently took advantage of Professor Office Hours for an...